clxy/PrestoRunner/readme.md

-PrestoRunner can execute Presto script from S3 by custom jar step of EMR.
+## PrestoRunner can execute Presto script from S3 by custom jar step of EMR.

+* Use Runtime#getRuntime#exec instead of Presto JDBC driver